Comments in Markdown

 Stack Overflow I came finally up with the following solution:

-[comment]: # (This text is a comment!) [comment]: # (This text is a comment!
+[comment]: # (This text is a comment!
+But written in a code junk, so that you can see how it is done.) [comment]: # (This text is a comment!
 Multiline comments are allowed as far as long there is no line break.
 This text is a comment!
 Multiline comments are allowed as long as there is no line break.
 This text is a comment!
 Multiline comments are allowed as long as there is no line break. )

 You can’t see the result of this last code example not even in the source code.
-The comment is hidden by definition 😉 But you can inspect my original text file on my
+The comment is hidden by definition :wink: But you can inspect the original text file on my

 GitHub repository.
 Just click on the